-Veronica Anne McClure
+Veronica Ann McClure

-February 5, 1987
+February 5, 1987 (revised February 8, 2011)

 Today's square and round dancing is a continuation of the social dance history of western civilization.
 This tradition has always emphasized a group of dancers moving through space making large patterns, with a steady, rhythmical base supporting the melody of the music.
 An early form was a line of dancers who made circles, spirals, and followed-the-leader.
 The line could be divided for concentric circles, lines, columns, ranks, or squares.
-Individuals moved as a group so that it could make these patterns Over and over, references describe a group creating a basic shape, moving through other formations, and returning to the starting shape, just as when we do some calls and then promenade home.
+Individuals moved as a group so that it could make these patterns.
+Over and over, references describe a group creating a basic shape, moving through other formations, and returning to the starting shape, just as when we do some calls and then promenade home.

 Coinciding with these group dances are couple dances in which one of a few couples separate from the group, dance for the group, and then rejoin the group.
 Both types are in Italian dance manuals of the 15th and 16th centuries and appear to have been danced in all parts of Europe.

-In the 17th century (the Puritan era), there were many groups using the name "English country dance."
+In the 17th century (the Puritan era), what became known as "English country dancing" (then it was just "the dancing") was widely popular.
 However, the name may be misleading as the dancing was also done in cities and by the upper classes-it was not "hayseed" or "bumpkin" at all.
-In 1651, the first book about this dancing, The English Dancing Master, was published.
+In 1651, the first book describing this dancing, The English Dancing Master, was published.
 This was also the beginning of the Baroque style of dance, which reached its greatest development in the French courts.
 There is much surviving documentation about both and how they influenced one another, especially in England and France.

 Because the North American continent was colonized by Europeans, especially the English and French, we inherited this dancing.
 During the Revolutionary period, the formation most popular was two lines facing, then called "longways" and now "contra."
-In the early 19th century, the square ("quadrille," "lancers") became most popular.
-All through the 19th century it was a dominant force in the ballroom, and a mainstay of the upper classes.
+In the second half of the 18th century, the square formation, then called "cotillion" (the spelling has changed over time), became popular.
+In the 19th century, the square formation became the "quadrille" while the name "cotillion" morphed to several other uses.
+All through the 19th century it was a dominant force in the ballroom, and a mainstay of all the classes, although class differences show in the manner of dancing.

-In the late 18th century, a folk dance became popular in upper class ballrooms because of the same mindset that fueled the French and American Revolutions and idealized "the common man."
+In the late 18th century, a folk dance became popular in upper class ball-rooms because of the same mindset that fueled the French and American Revolutions and idealized "the common man."
 It was the waltz.
-It was considered shocking not only because of its low-class origin but because dancers turned their backs on the group and concentrated on themselves.
-Not only that, they turned around together, creating the first "round dance" in the sense that we today use the term.
+It was considered shocking not only because of its low-class origin but because dancers turned their backs on the group and concentrated on themselves instead of working as a group.
+Not only that, they turned around and around together, creating the first "round dance" in the sense that we today use the term.

 For several decades, the terms "waltz" and "round dance" were equivalent (like "car" and "automobile" now).
 In the 1840s, the polka arrived.
-Because it was a couple dance with turns, it was also a waltz and a round dance.
-As other couple dances were introduced, including gallops and schottisches, they too were called waltzes or round dances to distinguish them from the square dances.
+Because it was a couple dance with turns, it was also called a waltz and a round dance.
+As other couple dances were introduced, including gallops and schottisches, they too were called waltzes or round dances to distinguish them from the square dances, regardless of how much or how little they turned.
 Throughout the 19th century, "ballroom dancing" meant squares and rounds.